 In order to serve as faculty for GEBS programs, MSM faculty members must be members of the Graduate Faculty.
 Anyone holding a faculty appointment in MSM (series I, II or III) may serve as a member or associate member of the MSM Graduate Faculty.
 To become a member, the chair of the faculty member's home department must write a letter to the associate dean for graduate studies requesting consideration for appointment.
-The letter should be forwarded to the associate dean along with a copy of the faculty member's current curriculum vitae.
-The associate dean for graduate studies will forward the credentials to the GEBS Committee (GEBSC) for consideration and approval.
+The letter should be forwarded to the associate dean for graduate studies will forward the credentials to the GEBS Committee (GEBSC) for consideration and approval.